aave/docs-gho/docs/developer-docs/aave-facilitator/GhoAToken.md

 # GhoAToken

-The implementation of the interest bearing token for the Aave protocol.
+The implementation of the interest bearing token for the Aave Protocol.

 :::info